The Raiselig Dossier: Demon's Eye

 Perhaps she had been right.
 Perhaps the flames had not consumed her.
 Perhaps the only thing that had changed was Raiselig themself.

 The ritual had kept the monster underground.
 When they approached the townsfolk and explained that she was gone, would the townsfolk be grateful?
 There were means and methods to slay a kulshedra, simple ones that any holy human would have known, or could have found easily.
 Did they truly want her gone?
-Or did they just want her invisible, back to being unseen for another fifty years?
+Or did they just want her invisible, back to being unseen for another thousand years?
+Just a story with imagined teeth.

 But they’d know.
 Oh yes, they’d tell each other of the beast that lay trapped, and remember the time when they worked together to keep it down, bound, helpless under their mighty will.